VladRo26/GymManagementSwing/README.md

 The red ones are members with no active subscriptions and the green ones have avalabile training program with the trainer.
 <img src="https://github.com/VladRo26/GymManagementSwing/assets/100710098/ac2546f7-5a99-45e9-a4a9-72c885d78c7c">

+Additionally, I also have a trigger that insert into payments when a member is added to the personal trainer list.

     ALTER TRIGGER [dbo].[trg_InsertPaymentForTraining]
     ON [dbo].[MemberTrainers]